kapilsharma/AngularToDoApp/README.md

 ### v6.4.3

-Code committed at the end of section 6.4.3 - UsingelsepartinngIf.
+Code committed at the end of section 6.4.3 - Using else part with ngIf.

 ### v6.4.2